Institute of Science and Technology Austria: Organization

 The governance and management structures of ISTA guarantee the freedom from political and commercial influences.
 ISTA is headed by the President, who is appointed by the board of trustees.
 More than half of the board of trustees is made up of international scientists, the remainder comprises members appointed by the federal government and the government of Lower Austria.
 The President is further advised by the Scientific Board.

-The first and recently reappointed President is Thomas A. Henzinger, a computer scientist and former professor of the University of California at Berkeley and the EPFL in Lausanne, Switzerland.
-He is supported by Vice President Michael Sixt, who oversees the operation of the scientific service units.
-The administration of ISTA is led by Managing Director Georg Schneider.
+The first president of ISTA was Thomas Henzinger, a computer scientist and former professor of the University of California at Berkeley and the EPFL in Lausanne, Switzerland.
+He was succeeded by Martin Hetzer in 2023.
+Hetzer was previously professor as well as Senior Vice President and Chief Science Officer at the Salk Institute in La Jolla, California.

+The president is supported by Vice President Gaia Novarino, who oversees the operation of the scientific service units.
+The administration of ISTA is being led by Managing Director Georg Schneider.